FloSch62/drawio2clab/README.md

 Drawio2Clab is a tool that converts .drawio diagrams to YAML format, specifically designed for network topologies.
 It parses XML files exported from draw.io (or diagrams.net), extracts information about nodes and links, and generates a structured YAML representation of the network.
 This process streamlines the setup of complex network topologies within [Containerlab](https://github.com/srl-labs/containerlab) environments, facilitating an easy and efficient way to manage container-based networking labs.

+If you need the opposite, to generate a drawio file from a clab file, [containerlab2diagram](https://github.com/FloSch62/containerlab2diagram) has you covered.

 ## Features

 - Converts .drawio diagrams to Containerlab-compatible YAML.